skip navigation

 Parentheses (often overused) enclose explanations or clarification.

-2. RESTATES OR TRANSLATES
+2. RESTATES, CLARIFIES OR TRANSLATES

 Parentheses (a set of curved brackets) enclose explanations or clarification.